- The perfect size of the Bear Pattern throw pillow ensures you place it on your neck, back or shoulder while watching TV or reading on the sofa

 - Soft stuffing plush material and excellent craftsmanship makes the pillow durable

-- This lovely throw pillow with butterfly gives your favorite ones a sweet companion
+- This lovely throw pillow will gives your favorite ones a sweet companion

 - It is antistatic, comfortable and combines decoration with practicality perfectly